experiments-lain/mini-interpreter/README.md

 # Mini-Interpreter

-A Lisp-like language interpreter implemented using Object-Oriented Programming paradigms, design patterns, and clean code principles.
+A Lisp-like language interpreter implemented from scratch using Object-Oriented Programming paradigms, design patterns, and clean code principles.
 This mini-interpreter supports a set of expressions as described in the [Problem Description](docs/problem_description.md).

 ## Repository Structure